 Some people with peripheral neuropathy try complementary and alternative treatments for relief of their symptoms.
 Although researchers haven't studied these techniques as thoroughly as they have most medications, the following therapies have shown some promise:

-However, you may need multiple acupuncture sessions before you notice improvement.
+- Acupuncture.
+Acupuncture, which involves inserting thin needles into various points on your body, may reduce peripheral neuropathy symptoms.
+You may need multiple sessions before you notice improvement.
 Acupuncture is generally considered safe when performed by a certified practitioner using sterile needles.

-Discuss the use of alpha-lipoic acid with your doctor before using it because alpha-lipoic acid may affect your blood sugar levels.
+- Alpha-lipoic acid.
+Used as a treatment for peripheral neuropathy in Europe for years, this antioxidant may help reduce symptoms.
+Discuss using alpha-lipoic acid with your doctor because it may affect blood sugar levels.
 Other side effects may include stomach upset and skin rash.